Robust Question Answering Through Sub-part Alignment: Graph Alignment Model

 \subsection{Training}

 We train our model as an instance of a structured support vector machine (SSVM).
-Ignoring the regularization term, this objective can be viewed as a sum over the training data of a structured hinge loss with the following formulation:

-where $\mathbf{a}$ denotes the predicted alignment, $\mathbf{a}_i^*$ is the oracle alignment, and $\text{Ham}$ is the Hamming loss between these two.
-To get the predicted alignment $\mathbf{a_i}$ during training, we need to run loss-augmented inference as we will discuss in the next section.
+Ignoring the regularization term, this objective can be viewed as a sum over the training data of a structured hinge loss with the following formulation: where $\mathbf{a}$ denotes the predicted alignment, $\mathbf{a}_i^*$ is the oracle alignment for the $i$th training example, and $\text{Ham}$ is the Hamming loss between these two.
+To get the predicted alignment $\mathbf{a}$ during training, we need to run loss-augmented inference as we will discuss in the next section.
 When computing the alignment for node $j$, if $a_{j} \neq a_j^*$, we add 1 to the alignment score to account for the loss term in the above equation.
 Intuitively, this objective requires the score of the gold prediction to be larger than any other hypothesis $\mathbf{a}$ by a margin of $\text{Ham}(\mathbf{a}, \mathbf{a}^*)$.

-When training our system, we first do several iterations of local training where we treat each alignment decision as an independent prediction, imposing no constraints, and optimize log loss over this set of independent decisions.
-The local training helps the global training converge more quickly.
+When training our system, we first do several iterations of \emph{local training} where we treat each alignment decision as an independent prediction, imposing no constraints, and optimize log loss over this set of independent decisions.
+The local training helps the global training converge more quickly and achieve better performance.